MercyOjm/UIB-Final-Project/README.md

 ## Project

-target to be a personal work portfolio that is linked to a blog website in the future
+Target to be a personal work portfolio that is linked to a blog website in the future

 # structure